 Factors to Think About for an Accurate Child Support Calculation

-The three factors that go into calculating an accurate child support calculation are income, basic child support amount, and additional child-rearing costs.
-Once a child support order is issued, it can only be adjusted when circumstances would cause the support to increase or decrease by 20%.
+The three factors that go into calculating an accurate calculation are income, basic child support amount, and additional child-rearing costs.
+Once child support orders are issued, it can only be adjusted when circumstances would cause the support to increase or decrease by 20%.

-Stay up-to-date with information from our blog, as we continue to publish helpful insights about divorce and family law.
+Stay up-to-date with information from our blog, as we continue to publish helpful insights about divorce.